 WNK1 (WNK Lysine Deficient Protein Kinase 1) is a Protein Coding gene.
-Diseases associated with WNK1 include Neuropathy, Hereditary Sensory And Autonomic, Type Ii and Pseudohypoaldosteronism, Type Iic.
-Among its related pathways are Ion channel transport and Akt Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with WNK1 include Neuropathy, Hereditary Sensory And Autonomic, Type Iia and Pseudohypoaldosteronism, Type Iic.
+Among its related pathways are ERK Signaling and Diuretics Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is WNK2.

 UniProtKB/Swiss-Prot for WNK1 Gene